New Labour was still left wing. Just not Socialist.

 After Mrs Thatcher won in 1979, Labour was split between the left wing lead by Tony Benn, and centrists lead by Denis Healey.

 Tony Benn’s camp didn’t like what they saw as a betrayal by Callaghan with his acceptance of IMF conditions of a bailout, and restraining pay rises of 5%.
-They wanted widespread nationalisation of industry, nuclear disarmament, and the removal of the UK from the common market, while deselecting Callaghan’s MPs with left wingers.
+They wanted widespread nationalisation of industry, nuclear disarmament, the removal of the UK from the common market (among other trade restrictions) while pushing to deselect MPs who were allies of Callaghan.

 It didn’t work.
-Labour split, with more centrist “moderates” (The Big Four) forming their own party; The Social Democratic Party (SDP) (interestingly, they also wanted to call the party New Labour) centered around social equality rather than economic equality.
+Labour split, with more centrist “moderates” (The Big Four) forming their own party; The Social Democratic Party (SDP) centered around social equality rather than economic equality.
 They emphasised a middle way between the Labour’s move to greater socialism and Thatcher’s neoliberalism, arguing for “the fostering of a strong public sector and a strong private sector without frequent frontier changes”.
 29 Labour MPs defected to the party, which would one day evolve into the Liberal Democrats.

 In part, this was due to victory in the Falklands War.
 But Labour support leaked to the SDP, due to it’s 1983 manifesto.